lennilobel/sql2022-workshop-hol/HOL/2. Temporal HOL/Temporal.md

 WAITFOR DELAY '00:00:02'
 -- Now delete employee ID 2
 DELETE Employee WHERE EmployeeId = 2
-GO

 -- History table shows the changes
 SELECT * FROM Employee
-SELECT * FROM EmployeeHistory ORDER BY EmployeeId, ValidFrom GO
+SELECT * FROM EmployeeHistory ORDER BY EmployeeId, ValidFrom
 ```

+The main table shows that Employee ID 2 is deleted, and reflects the latest changes for Employee ID 5.

-In the history table, we observe the following for Employee ID 5:
+In the history table, we observe the following:

 - Three previous versions of the employee record are preserved, each reflecting the changes made with each update statement.
 These versions showcase changes to both the `FirstName` and `DepartmentName` attributes.
 - The `ValidFrom` and `ValidTo` columns demarcate the exact time frame for which each version of the record was valid.
 Importantly, these time frames align seamlessly, ensuring there are no gaps or overlaps between consecutive versions.
 This seamless alignment is critical for accurately representing the history of data changes.